shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/05-Introduction to Javascript/04-Advance Javascript and DOM/Readme.md

 # Advance Javascript and DOM manipulation

 ## EventListners
-Certainly!
-Here's a brief explanation of event listeners along with a simple code example:

 Event listeners are JavaScript functions that "listen" for specific events on HTML elements and execute code when those events occur.